 Your state may have loan options available for students.
 Talk with your guidance counselor to learn more.

 Lastly, you can always look into getting a private loan for school.
 Banks and credit unions offer this type of loan to their members.
 However, much like any other type of private loan, you’ll need decent credit to qualify.
-If you’re a young person starting out in life, this might not be the best choice for you.
+If you’re a young person starting out in life, this might not be your best choice.

-As you can see, there are a wide variety of options you can use to pay for online school.
+As you can see, there are a wide variety of options for financial aid for online schools you can use to pay for your education.
 When making a decision, always remember to look at the big picture.
 Are you going to school to get a decent job, or do you simply want to educate yourself?
-It’s wise to avoid borrowing large amounts of money without a plan for repayment.
+It’s wise to avoid borrowing large amounts of money without a repayment plan.
 Always consider the earning potential in your field before you make a decision.